MONDAY, DECEMBER 9TH 2019, FAITH REFORMED CHURCH

-This event has become an avenue for our Community to get involved in the journey of those affected by incarceration…and not just the faith community, but all those who care and want to share what they have with others!
-This year, not only did we have an awesome turnout of children and families but the giving was over the top!
-Hearts and lives were affected by the generosity of this community.
-Gifts were personally delivered as far as Saginaw, MI. to those in need.
+This event has become an avenue for our Community to get involved in the journey of those affected by incarceration..all those who care and want to share what they have with others!
+This year, we have an an amazing 60 plus kids to serve along with their families!!

 Thank you!! to ALL who gave and may God bless you tenfold not just in what you gave but in the blessings you will receive “For he who is generous will be blessed.”

 Chaplain Tina McCalley and the Keys to Freedom Ministries Team

 “Truly I tell you, whatever you did for the least of these, you did for me.”

 Keys to Freedom Ministries seeks to restore dignity to those affected by Crime and incarceration.
 Ministering inside the jails, our trained Chaplains and Program Providers introduce prisoners to hope available through Jesus Christ.